juni2003/juni2003/README.md

 - 👋 Hi, I’m Junaid
 - 👀 I’m interested in learning new skills in coding
 - 🌱 I’m currently learning C++ , Python
-- 💞️ I’m looking to collaborate on any relevant open source project...
+- 💞️ I’m looking to collaborate on any relevant open source project
+- I like to play chess in freetime
 - 📫 How to reach me juni.xatti@gmail.com

 <!---